DFP Raises Alarm Over Escalating Violence, Killings In IIOJK - UrduPoint

 DFP Raises Alarm Over Escalating Violence, Killings In IIOJK

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Oct, 2024) Jammu and Kashmir Democratic Freedom Party (DFP) has asserted that claims of ‘normalcy’ fail to mask the harsh realities on the ground, as the territory continues to bleed under the authoritarian Modi-led Indian regime.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Oct, 2024) Amidst the ongoing repression in Indian occupied Jammu and Kashmir, the Jammu and Kashmir Democratic Freedom Party (DFP) has asserted that claims of ‘normalcy’ fail to mask the harsh realities on the ground, as the territory continues to bleed under the authoritarian Modi-led Indian regime.

 The DFP spokesman emphasized that, instead, these elections have been accompanied by an escalation in human rights abuses, including the harassment and killing of youths during cordon-and-search operations.
 He said Indian forces are using extra-judicial killings, enforced disappearances, fabricated encounters, nocturnal raids, torture and rape as war tactics aimed at suppressing the Kashmiri people’s right to self-determination.